This information is only relevant to employers and employees in the WA state industrial relations system.

 - a sibling of the employee

-- any other person who, at or immediately before the relevant time lived with the employee as a member of the employee’s household.
+- any other person who at, or immediately before, the relevant time lived with the employee as a member of the employee’s household.

 Bereavement leave can be taken for each occasion there is a death of a member of the family or household.
 Bereavement leave does not accrue from year to year and unused bereavement leave is not paid out when an employee ceases employment.

 An employer can reasonably request proof of the death, and the employee's relationship with the deceased person, before granting bereavement leave.
 Provided that the requirements for bereavement leave are satisfied and proof can be supplied of the employee’s relationship with the deceased, it is unlawful to refuse a request for bereavement leave.